The Visit of the Wise Men

 2:23 He came to a town called Nazareth and lived there.
 Then what had been spoken by the prophets was fulfilled, that Jesus would be called a Nazarene.

-He went and lived in a town called Nazareth – We are informed in Lk 1:26, 39; 2:4; that Joseph was a native of Nazareth.
+He came to a town called Nazareth and lived there – We are informed in Lk 1:26, 39; 2:4; that Joseph was a native of Nazareth.

-What was said through the prophets – Notice the wording, which differs from that found in Mt 1:22 2:15,17.
-This suggests that Matthew is not referring to any particular saying in any specific prophet; rather, he identifying a prophetic theme, rather than a prediction.
-(NBD)
+What had been spoken through the prophets – Notice the wording, which differs from that found in Mt 1:22 2:15,17.
+This suggests that Matthew is not referring to any particular saying in any specific prophet; rather, he identifying a prophetic theme, rather than a prediction (NBD).

 ‘In Herod’s attempt to kill the infant King, we encounter evil for the first time in the narrative.
 In Matthew’s perspective, evil continually stands in opposition to the purposes of God, who in Christ brings the kingdom.
 The resistance to the Christ comes to a climax in the crucifixion narrative of which, to some extent, our passage is an anticipation.
 At the same time, abundantly evident in our passage is the protection of the holy child by divine guidance.
 The gracious purposes of God cannot be thwarted; neither the bondage of Egypt nor the tragedy of the exile could thwart them.
 In the history of Israel, God repeatedly brought salvation to his people, and he has now brought them to the time of fulfillment—eschatological fulfillment in one who relives, sums up, and brings to fruition all the history and experience of his people.
 Thus the events that surround this child are related to all that preceded, as fulfillments of earlier anticipations.
 The messianic Branch, the promised descendant of David, toward whom all pointed, is now in the world.
 He comes, as did his people, out of Egypt to the promised land, through the trauma of the exile, to Galilee, breaking forth light to those sitting in darkness, as the prophet had foretold, to dwell in the unlikely town of Nazareth and so to be known as the Nazarene.
 Thus, according to Matthew, the plan of God unfolds.
 Nothing has happened by accident—all is in its proper place as it must be when the sovereign God brings salvation.’
 (WBC)